Port Pirie Surrounds

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Port Pirie Surrounds is lower than average on a national basis.
-The median income is $48,972 while the average income stands at $59,470.
-This contrasts with Rest of SA's figures where the median income is $46,889 and the average income is $56,582.
-Based on Wage Price Index growth of 10.83% since financial year 2022, current estimates would be approximately $54,276 (median) and $65,911 (average) as of March 2025.
-Census data reveals that household, family and personal incomes in Port Pirie Surrounds all fall between the 9th and 10th percentiles nationally.
-Distribution data shows that the largest segment comprises 27.2% earning $1,500 - 2,999 weekly (937 residents), reflecting patterns seen in the region where 27.5% similarly occupy this range.
-While housing costs are modest with 90.1% of income retained, the total disposable income ranks at just the 16th percentile nationally.
+AreaSearch's data for financial year 2022 shows Port Pirie Surrounds had lower incomes than the national average.
+The median income was $48,972 and the average was $59,470.
+This compares to Rest of SA's median income of $46,889 and average of $56,582.
+Based on a 12.83% growth since financial year 2022, current estimates for Port Pirie Surrounds would be approximately $55,255 (median) and $67,100 (average) by September 2025.
+Census data indicates incomes in Port Pirie Surrounds fall between the 9th and 10th percentiles nationally.
+The largest income segment is 27.2% earning $1,500 - 2,999 weekly.
+Housing costs are modest with 90.1% of income retained, but total disposable income ranks at just the 16th percentile nationally.

 Frequently Asked Questions - Income